christianmbonet/documentationREADME/README.md

 DELETE a single transaction.

-To DELETE a single transaction, send a delete request using the following key-value pair in the body of the request:
+To DELETE a single transaction, send a DELETE request using the following key-value pair in the body of the request (make sure to include the id of the transaction you wish to delete):
 ```
 {
         "id": number